ESCALATION FORECAST

 What do current market conditions mean for our escalation forecasts?

-• Current activity – Total construction spending remains near historical levels but has been contracting the last few quarters.
-Continued growth in public spending, buoyed further by tailwinds from the BBB, will help offset weaker private demand.
+• Current activity – Total construction spending has been contracting.
+Continued growth in public spending, buoyed further by tailwinds from the BBB, could help offset weaker private demand.

 • Capital – Elevated financing is limiting private projects, capping upside pressure but also delaying any broad cost relief.

-• Labor – Craft wages outpace CPI; vacancies have eased but availability remains tight.
+• Labor – Wage growth has moderated alongside softer demand and while vacancies have eased, availability remains tight.

 • Machinery and equipment – Heavy-equipment inflation has cooled year on year, though generators still carry premiums.